How Sleep Works

 Why Do We Sleep?

-So why do we even need sleep?
+So why do we need sleep?
 Sleep is a time for the body and the mind to rest so we can operate with optimal health and cognition.
 Sleep contributes to both our physical and mental health.
 We know that when we don’t sleep, we have memory issues, trouble concentrating, mood swings, and a suppressed immune system.

 Scientists are still working to fully understand sleep, but we can assume that the importance of sleep lies in the processes that occur while we sleep.